CS2400-Projects-2024-S1/OperationBagsome/README.md

 - Kenneth Wang

 > Initialized Unit Test Framework (Junit) and wrote test cases for ResizableArrayBag and LinkedBag;
-> Wrote client program, “BagDriver.java”;
+> Wrote most part of client program, “BagDriver.java”;
 > Minor help with debug and implements iterator in ResizableArrayBag and LinkedBag due to convenience;

 ## Feature